Flippa Review: Best Place to Buy a Small Website?

 But then you go to reviews on SiteJabber and the average consensus puts Flippa at about a 1.3/5.
 Among insults regarding customer service agents' mothers, you can imagine the other things that are said here.

 So which one is true?
 Is Flippa a 4/5 or a 1.3/5?

-There are two parts to Flippa that we’re going to look at: buying and selling.
-Let’s start by looking at selling a web property on Flippa.
+There are two parts to Flippa that we're going to look at: buying and selling.
+Let's start by looking at selling online businesses on Flippa.

-Flippa is a marketplace for 4 types of web properties: starter sites, established sites, apps, and domains.
+Flippa is a marketplace for four types of web properties: starter sites, established sites, apps, and domain names.
 You can sell any of these on Flippa and the process is pretty similar for all of them.